privrja/MassSpecBlocks/Deploy.md

 You need to install dependencies using npm.
 Tutorial for installing npm is [here](https://www.npmjs.com/get-npm).
 After that only type:
 `npm install --production`.

-In file Constatns.ts you have to set up backend ENDPOINT and URL_PREFIX for the frontend.
+In file src/constant/Constants.ts you have to set up backend `ENDPOINT` and `URL_PREFIX` for the frontend.
 Optionally you can set up several decimal places for mass and set if ID is showing on tables.
 In Finder, you can set up a proxy in ENDPOINTS.
-Actually is proxy set in files NorineFinder and ChebiFinder on variable ENDPOINT_URI.
+Actually is proxy set in files `src/finder/NorineFinder` and `src/finder/ChebiFinder` on variable `ENDPOINT_URI`.

 After that, you can build the frontend using `npm build`.
 This creates a folder build that you would transfer to the server.